opsani/servox/README.md

 [![GitHub release date](https://img.shields.io/github/release-date/opsani/servox.svg)](https://github.com/opsani/servox/releases)
 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=opsani/servox)](https://dependabot.com)

-This repository contains the source code of the next generation Opsani Servo technlogy.
+This repository contains the source code of the next generation Opsani Servo technology.

 A servo is a deployable unit of software that connects an application or service to the Opsani cloud optimization engine in order to identify cost savings and performance enhancements by applying machine learning technology.
-Servos are lightweight Python applications and are typically deployed as stanadlone containers or on a Kubernetes cluster.
+Servos are lightweight Python applications and are typically deployed as standalone containers or on a Kubernetes cluster.

-Servos are composed of connectors, which prvode the core functionality for integrating with metrics, orchestration, and load generation systems/utilities.
+Servos are composed of connectors, which provide the core functionality for integrating with metrics, orchestration, and load generation systems/utilities.
 The ServoX codebase provides core functionality shared by all servos and a rich library supporting the development of connectors.